Mobinlion/Asphault/README.md

 # Asphault
-Huazhong University of Science and Technology navigation map app for android and iOS based on Unity3D
+Huazhong University of Science and Technology navigation map app using open source OpenStreetMap data for android and iOS based on Unity3D